cqse/teamscale-upload/README_DEV_SETUP.md

 # GraalVM build (deprecated)

-The following versions detail the development setup with GraalVM, which is deprecated, and should be removed once all production builds have been converted to JLink.
+The following versions detail the development setup with GraalVM, which is deprecated, and can be removed once we know that all production applications work with the JLink distribution.

 ## Developing